KevinJayData/paceline/README.md

 ## 3. KPI
-- The variable did_not_claim is the variable of interest that this experiment was designed to affect.
+- The variable `did_not_claim` is the variable of interest that this experiment was designed to affect.
 - Ideally we want to see lower rates of `did_not_claim` in the treatment population.

 ## 4. Population Analysis between Control and Increased Rewards groups
 - There were no statistical differences between the Control and Increased Rewards populations.
 I suspect no biases resulting from population mismatches.
+I used a t-table to confirm the 95% confidence intervals did not overlap.
 - Mean age for both populations was 28 with a stdev of 9, therefore no bias resulting from age.
 - It appears the Increased Rewards population exercised more per week at 347 minutes vs 287 minutes for Control, but with standard deviations of 187 and 206 minutes, respectively, these two populations did not exercise for a